 Semester grades should be reported to the Registrar as soon as possible after the completion of the course final examination and no later than 72 hours after the completion of the exam.

 Grades are not mailed.
-Students are able to access their final grades by logging to the Student Administration System and link to Student Center Help to navigate to your self service information.
+Students are able to access their final grades by logging on to the Student Administration System and link to Student Center Help to navigate to their self service information.
 Click a task to launch the associated help page.
 Students may log on with their NetIDs and passwords and view grades for courses once they’ve been posted.

 For detailed information about grades and grading policies, see the “Grades” section of the Academic Regulations page on the Undergraduate Catalog site.

 Although instructors are free to set the standard of performance expected in their courses, the following uniform scales are published to encourage general agreement on the meaning of grades.

 Undergraduate Grading Scale

 “A” is the maximum grade that can be earned by any undergraduate in all level courses or non-degree students in 1000-4999 level courses.

 - The letter “A” represents work of distinction.